How to Use the Preposition 'To'

 Your sister wants to help you understand mathematics.

-The preposition 'to' is also used as a preposition of movement or direction.
+The preposition 'to' is also used for movement or direction.
 'To' is sometimes confused with 'at' or 'in'.
 Both 'at' and 'in' show the place, but 'to' shows movement to this place.
-For example:

 The Preposition 'To' for Movement

-Use the preposition 'to' when indicating that there is movement from one place to another.
-In other words, the preposition 'to' with verbs such as drive, walk, go, hike, fly, sail, etc.
+Use the preposition 'to' when indicating movement from one place to another.
+In other words, use the preposition 'to' with verbs like drive, walk, go, hike, fly, sail, etc.

 We're flying to San Francisco on Thursday for a meeting.

-We thought we should walk to the bakery for breakfast because it is such a beautiful day.
+We thought we should walk to the bakery for breakfast because it was such a beautiful day.

 The captain sailed to the closest port.

-It should be noted that the preposition 'to' is never used with the verb 'arrive' even though it indicates movement.
-Use the preposition 'at' with the verb 'arrive'
+Note that you never use the preposition 'to' with the verb 'arrive' even though the word 'arrive' indicates movement.
+Use the preposition 'at' with the verb 'arrive.'

 I arrived at work early in the morning.